Crawley Down Village C of E School

 Identification of Needs:

 We believe that everyone learns in different ways and therefore should be taught in a multi-sensory way.
 All children with special needs are fully included within the school and lessons are as inclusive as possible; adjustments being made according to need.
 Children with SEND are included on all school visits and residential trips and parents are actively encouraged to assist and be involved by being helpers in school and on the visits.
 Additional risk assessments are put in place accordingly.
 The school building is fully wheelchair friendly and has a large Disabled Toilet.
-It also has a hoist in the Medical room.
-The school has a Young Interpreters Club which celebrates the many languages spoken by children and parents within the school community.
+It also has a hoist in the Medical Room.

 Other Support and Arrangements: